PerfectlySoft/PerfectDocs/guide/StORM-Setting-up-a-class.md

 }
 ```

-Note that in the `to` function, assign each property.
+Note that in the `to` function, you assign each property.
 This has the added benefit that at this stage validation or any other special processing can be added.

 The `rows` function is simply an array processor.
-Copy-paste this function and change the 3 ocurrances of the class name.
+Copy-paste this function and change the 3 occurrences of the class name.

 ### Putting it all together